suzycc/heal-frozen-shoulder/index.md

 ---
 ## My Tools

 These are the tools I used to heal my shoulders.
+I have no connection to any of these people or companies other than having purchased their products for my own personal use.

 #### Dr John Kirsch's Book: Shoulder Pain?
 The Solution & Prevention
 Everywhere I looked, I kept reading that it would take 18 months to 2 years for my shoulder to heal.
 I didn't like that prospect, so I kept looking until I found someone offering a faster timeline—[Dr John Kirsch](https://www.kirschshoulder.com/){:target="_blank" rel="noopener noreferrer"}.